 In the 21st century, nursing has become one of the most popular, lucrative, and exciting fields in the job market.
-More than ever, young people are recognizing the earning potential in the field; registered nurses are currently making a median salary of over $61,000, and the Bureau of Labor Statistics (BLS) projects that job openings in nursing will grow 15% over the next ten years.
+More than ever, young people are recognizing the earning potential in the field; registered nurses are currently making a median salary of over $70,000, and the Bureau of Labor Statistics (BLS) projects that job openings in nursing will grow 15% between 2016 and 2026.
 Now is as good a time as any to investigate the possibility of earning an online nursing degree.

 These already high wages are even higher in the state of Oregon.
-According to the BLS, the current annual mean wage for registered nurses is $87,000 .
-This high salary makes Oregon the fourth highest-paying state for the nursing occupation.
-As such, for anyone interested in a particularly lucrative and meaningful career, now is the perfect moment to investigate the various online nursing programs in Oregon.
-Nursing education has moved online in recent years, including programs as basic as an ADN and as advanced as a DNP.
+According to the BLS, the current annual mean wage for registered nurses is $88,770.
+As such, anyone interested in a particularly lucrative and meaningful career has a good opportunity to investigate online nursing programs in Oregon.
+Many online nursing education programs have gone online in recent years, including programs as basic as an ADN and as advanced as a DNP.
 This movement has included many nursing schools in Oregon, allowing graduates to take advantage of high starting salaries and ample nursing opportunities in the Beaver State.

 How to Become a Nurse in Oregon

-While Oregon nurses differ from nurses nationwide in that they generally earn higher salaries, the path to become a nurse in Oregon is relatively similar to the processes in other states.
-Both RN programs in Oregon and BSN programs in Oregon are excellent comprehensive options to prepare students for the NCLEX-RN exam and meet nursing licensure requirements.
-That said, there are some unique details to be aware of in Oregon, including varying licensure costs and procedures.
+The path to become a nurse in Oregon is relatively similar to the processes of other states.
+Both RN programs in Oregon and BSN programs in Oregon are excellent comprehensive options to prepare students for the National Council Licensure Examination-Registered Nurses (NCLEX-RN) exam and meet nursing licensure requirements.
+There are some unique details to be aware of in Oregon, including varying licensure costs and procedures.
 We explore some of those details below.

 Before a student earns an RN certification, they must first earn an undergraduate nursing degree.
-An associate degree is sufficient for students who wish to practice nursing; however, many students at nursing schools in Oregon decide to complete a bachelor of science in nursing (BSN) program, which often helps nurses earn a higher starting salary.
+An associate degree may be sufficient for students who wish to practice nursing; however, many students at nursing schools in Oregon decide to complete a bachelor of science in nursing (BSN) program, which often helps nurses earn a higher starting salary.
 Students who eventually wish to teach nursing should plan to pursue a master's of science in nursing (MSN) or doctor of nursing practice (DNP) degree.
 In most cases, a DNP degree is required to serve as an undergraduate professor.

-Nursing is one of the fields that has changed and benefited the most from the movement of undergraduate education from the classroom to the Internet.
+Nursing is one of the fields that has changed and benefited from the movement of undergraduate education from the classroom to the internet.
 Nevertheless, earning an online nursing degree isn't for everyone.
-Online students must be motivated, independent learners to complete self-paced work.
+Online students must be motivated, independent learners capable of completing self-paced work.
 Most online nursing programs also include in-person clinical hours, fellowships, and internships, all of which can be arranged in students' local communities.
-The length of each program depends on the degree that students are pursuing ⎼ an ADN takes two years, a BSN takes three to four years, and a DNP takes three to six years to complete.
+The length of each program depends on the degree that students are pursuing -- an ADN takes two years, a BSN takes 3-4 years, and a DNP takes 3-6 years to complete.

 The industry-standard exam for nurses is the NCLEX-RN.
 How much study time a student should allocate for the NCLEX-RN depends on each individual student, but they should understand that the NCLEX-RN is a significant undertaking, on par with the MCAT or SAT.
 ADN and BSN programs prepare nursing students for the exam; however, additional studying is certainly advisable to achieve a good score.
 Upon passing the exam and receiving licensure, students do not immediately receive a job.
 Although their new RN licensure does officially allow them to work as a nurse in Oregon, newly licensed nursing school graduates still need to pursue job openings at hospitals and clinics.